|(a) Mobile food unit provisions.

 (4) Initial Permitting Inspection.
 The regulatory authority

-shall require a Mobile Food Unit to come to a location designated
+requires an MFU to come to a location designated by the regulatory

-by the authority.
-The mobile unit must be totally operable at time
+authority.
+The mobile unit must be totally operable at time of inspection,

-refrigeration and wastewater disposal.
-Required documentation to have
+and wastewater disposal.
+Required documentation to have available

 (B) Central Preparation Facility Authorization (if